 While it is primarily intended for cosmetic uses, it’s nevertheless technically “food grade” so you can also consume it.
 Still, most users of this hemp oil product tend to focus on its ability to rejuvenate skin and hair.

-Nature’s Landscape makes a popular, travel-sized hemp oil supplement that comes in a one-ounce bottle.
-Each serving has 8.33 mg of hemp seed oil.
+New Age makes a popular, travel-sized hemp oil supplement that comes in a one-ounce bottle.

 Nature Driven Hemp Oil is another small and easily portable hemp oil supplement that uses peppermint oil as an additional ingredient to achieve a cooling sensation and to mask some of the mustier, more vegetal odor and taste of raw and unadulterated hemp oil.